Code-Institute-Submissions/SleepyMan93-cloud_culture/README.md

 Encountered a bug when trying to render an individual product page.
 I was met with a NameError, I believe to be originating from the product.views file:
 - insert screen shot single_product_bug
 The bug fix was found on line 24 as the error suggested.
 As I used the "all_products" view as the shell for the "product_details" view, I forgot to remove the s from the line "product = get_object_or_404(Product, pk=product_id)" meaning **'product': product,** could not be defined.

+When testing my Javascript for the sorting box method, I found a bug trying to sort the products by 'Name A-Z / Z-A'.
+The issue was found in **view.py** on line 24, stating that "Lower" had not been defined.. see below:
+- Insert Lower bug
+After reassessing my code, it appeared that I hadn't imported the "Lower" function needed for the if statement to work.
+Once imported, the category dropdown selection works.